Brady's Cattle Mound

-Brady's Cattle Mound is a historic earthen mound located in Congaree National Park near Hopkins, Richland County, South Carolina.
+Brady's Cattle Mound is a historic earthen cattle mound located in Congaree National Park near Hopkins, Richland County, South Carolina.
 It was built about 1900 by settlers in the Congaree Swamp to provide a place of refuge for hogs, cattle, and other grazing animals during the flood season.
 Brady's Cattle Mount is an oval mound measuring approximately 300 feet in diameter, with a 6 to 7 foot tall flat top.
 It remains in use.

 It was added to the National Register of Historic Places in 1996.